-Institutional/Depa rtment /Faculty Scheme Funding Agency Year of award with duration Amount Nil Nil Ni .1 Nil Nil 8.Whether composition of IQAC as per latest NAAC guidelines Yes • Upload latest notification of formation of View File 2
+Institutional/Depa rtment /Faculty Scheme Funding Agency Year of award with duration Amount Nil Nil Nil Nil Nil

+8.Whether composition of IQAC as per latest NAAC guidelines Yes Upload latest notification of formation of IQAC View File

-IQAC 9.No. of IQAC meetings held during the year 2 • Were the minutes of IQAC meeting(s) and compliance to the decisions have been uploaded on the institutional website?
-Yes If No, please upload the minutes of the meeting(s) and Action Taken Report No File Uploaded 10.Whether IQAC received funding from any of the funding agency to support its activities during the year?
-No • If yes, mention the amount 11.Significant contributions made by IQAC dur ing the current year (may ximum five bullets) 1.
-Prepared and Applied for NBA of Document and Report preparation sc institute from AY 2022-23 - 12.Plan of action chalked out by the IQAC in the Quality Enhancement and the outcome achieved Plan of Action Achievements/Outcomes f o update the teaching material from online and face to face teaching viewpoint Many faculty mo making use of - To plan for smooth conduct of Teaching-Learning Process Academic Calenda and department wa publia as prepared and To plan and conduct TnP activities Many activities by TnP To conduct Department Audit Conduc cted 13.Whether the AQAR was placed before statutory body?
-No
+9.No. of IQAC meetings held during the year 2 Were the minutes of IQAC meeting(s) and compliance to the decisions have been uploaded on the institutional website?
+Yes • If No, please upload the minutes of the meeting(s) and Action Taken Report No File Uploaded 10.Whether IQAC received funding from any of the funding agency to support its activities during the year?
+No • If yes, mention the amount

-• Name of the statutory body
+11. Significant contributions made by IQAC during the current year (maximum five bullets)

+1. Prepared and Applied for NBA of 3 departments in AY 2023-24 2.
+Applied for NAAC Cycle-2 in Jan 2024 and visit completed in June 2024

+12.Plan of action chalked out by the IQAC in the beginning of the Academic year towards Quality Enhancement and the outcome achieved by the end of the Academic year

+Plan of Action Achievements/Outcomes update the teaching material from online and face to face teaching viewpoint More faculty members taught making use of ICT and PPTs To plan for smooth conduct of Teaching-Learning Process Academic Calendar of Institute and department was prepared and published To plan and conduct TnP activities Many activities were conducted by TnP Cell To conduct Department Audit Conducted 13.Whether the AQAR was placed before statutory body?
+No Name of the statutory body